datagouv/bumpx/docs/hooks.md

 empty = Empty
 ```

-If you execute Bump'R, the changelog will be bumped like:
+If you execute Bump'X, the changelog will be bumped like:

 ```rst
 Changelog